POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 a system to be included in the rerun and what should be changed needs to be implemented first.

-For this step the csv file is called :samp:`rerun.csv` to avoid too much confusion with other steps.
+For this step the :samp:`csv` file is called :samp:`rerun.csv` to avoid too much confusion with other steps.
 It clearly has to run after a step, but it is not a usual step itself.
 It requires the path to a :samp:`PSyGrid` object to get the models from, the path to which the rerun should be stored (it creates